emerald/old-emerald/style/shell.md

   2. The script fails when an undefined variable is used (`-u`).
   3. A pipeline of commands fails, if any intermediate command fails (`-o pipefail`); the non-zero exit code gets propagated.

+**Reasoning:** This makes shell scripts more robust and easier to debug.
+In particular, it reduces cascading errors, as long as we regard failing commands and use of non-declared variables as errors.